Using Google Business Profile to sell moreBy Heidi Abramyk

 As consumers, not only do we search for a business by their location and expect to see their contact information and website on a results page, we also gauge the business’s credibility by the reviews we read.
 Google reviews show up in search and are known to bolster SEO, so they are essential to the credibility of all businesses.

 Not only is Google essential for local businesses, being listed here also offers several huge advantages.
 One of the best things is, it’s free to create a presence on Google for local businesses.
 Here are a few perks for being listed on Google:

 - Helps a business get found

 These are some pretty big wins for small businesses.
 Local businesses are often struggling to balance their time or have a resistance to learn yet another tool.That’s where offering one singular dashboard with access to all their listings, reviews and social media is a sweet spot, and a perfect fit for them in their platform tool set.

-Step 3: Offer Solutions in Combination with Google My Business
+Step 3: Offer solutions in combination with Google Business Profile

 Manage Google listings from one place